 Valerian root is an herb native to Asia and Europe and has been around since ancient times to help increase relaxation, reduce anxiety, and improve sleep quality and duration.
-In this article, we are going to go over the use of valerian root for sleep and anxiety, valerian root dosage, as well as the potential side effects.
+In this article, we answer the question, "how long does valerian root stay in your system," and we also cover the use of valerian root for sleep and anxiety, dosing, as well as the potential side effects.

 Valerian root contains a number of compounds and antioxidants that help promote sleep, ease restlessness, and reduce anxiety.
 Antioxidants are compounds that inhibit damage to cells by harmful free radicals.
 Valerian root contains the antioxidants hesperidin and linarin which have sleep-enhancing and calming properties.